Julian Francis Abele (1881-1950)

 Young Julian Abele was educated at the Institute for Colored Youth, Brown Prep School and the Philadelphia Museum School of Industrial Art before enrolling at the University of Pennsylvania in 1898.
 An outstanding student, Abele received a number of prizes during his undergraduate years at Penn, including first prize in competition for the Library Tablet to commemorate alumni gifts, first prize in competition for the Conklin Memorial Gateway at Haverford College, first mention from the Beaux Arts Society, the Arthur Spayde Brooke Memorial Prize and the T-Square Club Prize.
 During his senior year, Abele served on the student yearbook committee and as president of the Architectural Society.
 He did all this while working all four years as a designer with the Louis Hickman Architectural Firm, juggling his job with afternoon and evening classes at the University.

 After graduating from Penn in 1902 with his degree in architecture, Abele was immediately engaged by established architect Horace Trumbauer, who helped to finance the young architect's three years of study at l'Ecole des Beaux Arts in Paris.
-After earning a Diplome d'Architecte in 1905, Abele returned to Philadelphia and the Horace Trumbauer Company.
+Abele returned to Philadelphia and the Horace Trumbauer Company in 1906.
 He spent his entire professional life with this nationally known firm, almost all of it as chief designer, taking over the office after Trumbauer's death in 1938.
 Abele was responsible for the design of such Philadelphia buildings as the Philadelphia Museum of Art, the Free Library of Philadelphia, the Land Title Building (which came to house the offices of Trumbauer's firm), and a number of mansions, including Edward Stotesbury's Whitemarsh Hall; Penn's Irvine Auditorium was designed by Trumbauer's office, but it is not clear how closely Abele was involved in this design.
 Abele's projects outside Philadelphia included the Widener Memorial Library in Cambridge, Massachusetts, mansions in Newport and New York and many of the English Gothic and Georgian buildings on the campus of Duke University in North Carolina.

 Abele had immersed himself in the Beaux Arts style as a student and remained committed to this system of architecture.
 He was noted not only for his adaptation of historical styles to create fine exteriors, but also for his successful rendering of interior space and its decorative details.
 For example, when he was given the task of designing the Philadelphia Art Museum in 1919, he immediately traveled to Greece to study classic Greek buildings; he was responsible for adapting not only the column styles of classical Greece temples for the Art Museum, but also the color of the stone and the polychrome figures on the facade.
 Julian Abele's artistic versatility is remarkable.
 Not only was he a master architect, he also worked skillfully with wood, ceramics, iron, copper, brass, precious metals stained glass, and water colors.
 He made furniture, jewelry, paintings and lithographs as gifts for his friends and associates.